Notre Dame Knights | Texomashomepage.com

 High School Boy’s Basketball: Notre Dame at Olney- December 10, 2018

+High School Football: Wichita Christian vs Notre Dame – November 2, 2018

-High School Girl’s Basketball: Saint Jo at Notre Dame- November 27, 2018
+High School Volleyball: Iowa Park at Notre Dame – October 27, 2018

+High School Volleyball: Faustina Academy vs Notre Dame – October 26, 2018

+High School Football: Plainview Christian vs Notre Dame – October 19, 2018

 Don’t Miss